chaptergy/lightalarm-card/README.md

 If you do not have your custom lightalarm logic, here is how I implemented mine.
 Your lamp will need to support the `transition` property for this to work.

-Fist you'll need to add three new entities into your `configuration.yaml`:
+Fist you'll need to add four new entities into your `configuration.yaml`:
 (If you set an `initial` for the inputs, it will be set to this value on every Home Assistant restart!)

 ```yaml